Instructions Reference

 &becomes&

-Sometimes you need to output characters that would otherwise be escaped, or you need to replace characters with multi-character strings.
-Character maps let you do this without resorting to disable-output-escaping.
+Sometimes you need to output characters that the serializer would otherwise escape, or you need to replace characters with multi-character strings.
+Character maps let you do this without disable-output-escaping.

 #Declaring a Character Map